yashenyu/6APSI-ChickenBananaGame/README.md

 ## Gameplay

 - Choose to play as either a Chicken or a Banana.
-- Work with your teammate to reveal all the tiles on the game board.
+- Reveal all the correct tiles on the game board.
-- The first team to reveal all their tiles wins!
+- The first team to reveal all their tiles or not make any mistake wins!

 ## Technologies Used